April-thunder/Web-developer-page/README.md

 - JS
 - Jquery
+- PHP
 - HTML
 - CSS (Flexbox Layout)
 - BEM Methodology

 ## Notes

--
+- Form works.
+You can fill fields and after pushing Submit button data send to my email.
+But in function doesn't work in Github Pages
 - Swiper slider
 - The page is adaptive from deskop to the iPhone 4
 - Сross browser compatibility

 ## Demo

-Click the link to see the page https://april-thunder.github.io/Fruit_Fler/
+Click the link to see the page https://april-thunder.github.io/Web-developer-page/